-Your HVAC is one of the most expensive systems in your house.
-I recently had to clean/replace a few vent covers that looked really nasty at work.
-When I took the old ones off there was something black up inside the duct.
+Your HVAC unit is one of the most expensive systems in your house and impacts your indoor air quality.
+I recently had to clean/replace a few vent covers on my air vents at work that looked really nasty.
+When I took the old ones off there was something black on the supply registers and up inside the duct.
 Hmmm.
 That’s not good.

-Next step, I called a duct cleaning company.
+Next step, I called an air duct cleaning service.
 Only $99 what a deal!

 Why does this matter to you?
 I’m hoping that you will do one search before calling to get your ducts cleaned and find this article.
 You might learn a few things that could save you money.
-I wish I had done this research BEFORE cleaning my ducts.
+I wish I had done this research BEFORE having my air duct system cleaned.

 How to determine if you have mold